The Bishop's Man: Plot

 The story follows the protagonist Duncan MacAskill, a priest and the dean of a Catholic university in Nova Scotia.
-In 1994, his bishop transfer MacAskill to the parish of Creignish, Inverness County, Nova Scotia, and warns him that there are ongoing investigations and he wants MacAskill out of the way before people find him.
+In 1994, his bishop transfers MacAskill to the parish of Creignish, Inverness County, Nova Scotia, and warns him that there are ongoing investigations and he wants MacAskill out of the way before people find him.

 MacAskill grew up near Creignish, and begins to slowly adjust to life there where many people seem familiar to him.
 He befriends Danny MacKay, the son of an acquaintance of his, Danny Ban as well as Danny's maternal aunt Stella.
 Young Danny is a troubled young man who seems to have a complicated relationship with the church.
 The feelings between MacAskill and Stella and Danny's erratic behaviour towards the church cause MacAskill to reflect back on his career.
 In the 70s he witnessed Father Roddie MacVicar, a close friend of the bishop's, molesting a young boy and when he mentioned it to the bishop he was sent to Honduras where he fell in love with a local nurse, Jacinta.
 Upon his return MacAskill began to be used to cover for priests who had behaved improperly, whether they had impregnated their housekeepers or fallen in love with women to priests who had molested young boys.
 Part of MacAskill's job in these situations was to assuage angry parents, to tell them it was no use contacting the police, and that the church would punish the rapist, all the while knowing that they would simply be moved to a different parish instead.

 In the present, MacAskill continues attempting to reach out to Danny, suspecting that his predecessor, Brendan Bell, now married to a woman, had molested him.
 Danny continues to behave erratically, and after a fight in which he attempts to attack a local boy who ends up hitting MacAskill, Danny commits suicide.
 As a result, MacAskill drinks more heavily.